apache/geode/Debugging-GemFire-Applications.md

 1. Search the system logs for warning, error or severe messages

-1. Search the system logs for any underlying Exceptions (perhaps thrown from user supplied plug-ins).
+1. Search the system logs for any underlying Exceptions.
 For example: ConcurrentModificationException, NullPointerException, SerializationException.

 1. Search the system logs for warnings about resources causing delays in statistics sampling.
 If found, use VSD to investigate further.